Shivam101/ToDoList/README.md

 ToDoList
 ========

-A simple Android ToDo List with Cloud Sync
+A simple Android ToDo List with Cloud Sync using a backend based on Parse

+Uses the following open source libraries :

+Floating Action Button
+Roman Nurik's Swipe to Dismiss